A faster direct sampling algorithm for equilateral closed polygons and the probability of knotting: Introduction

-Equilateral polygons in $\R^3$---that is, polygonal walks in 3-space forming closed loops and consisting of unit-length steps---provide a standard, if highly simplified, model of ring polymers under ``$\theta$-conditions'' (see, e.g., the survey~\cite{Orlandini:2007kn}, which gives a number of applications of these models in physics and biology).
+The tendency of long, flexible structures to become entangled is familiar to anyone who has managed an electrical extension cord, carried headphones in their pockets, or brushed a child's hair.
+This phenomenon has been studied for several decades in statistical physics~(cf.~\cite{Orlandini:2007kn}).
+A~standard ensemble for these investigations is the space of equilateral random polygons.
+These are polygonal walks in 3-space forming closed loops and consisting of unit-length steps.
 The closure condition imposes subtle global correlations between edge directions, which means it is not obvious how to generate random equilateral polygons.
-Indeed, algorithms have been proposed for at least 4 decades \cite{Anonymous:2010p2603,Cantarella:2013wl,Klenin:1988dt,MR95g:57016,Moore:2004ds,Varela:2009cda,Vologodskii:1979ik,Diao:2011ie,Diao:wt,Diao:2012dza,Moore:2005fh}, though most are numerically unstable or have not been proved to sample from the correct probability distribution.
+Indeed, algorithms have been proposed for at least 4~decades \cite{Anonymous:2010p2603,Cantarella:2013wl,Klenin:1988dt,MR95g:57016,Moore:2004ds,Varela:2009cda,Vologodskii:1979ik,Diao:2011ie,Diao:wt,Diao:2012dza,Moore:2005fh}, though most are numerically unstable or have not been proved to sample from the correct probability distribution.

-In previous work~\cite{Cantarella:2016bt}, we introduced the \emph{action-angle method}, which is a numerically stable and provably correct algorithm for generating random equilateral $n$-gons in $\R^3$ based on rejection sampling the hypercube.
+In previous work~\cite{Cantarella:2016bt}, we introduced the \emph{action-angle method} (AAM), which is a numerically stable and provably correct algorithm for generating random equilateral $n$-gons in $\R^3$ based on rejection sampling the hypercube.
 The action-angle method is the fastest extant method: it produces samples in expected time $\Theta(n^{5/2})$.

-The purpose of this paper is to give a $\sqrt{n}$ speedup for the action-angle method, yielding an algorithm which produces random equilateral $n$-gons in expected time $\Theta(n^2)$.
-It is based on rejection sampling the same subset of the hypercube as in the action-angle method; the speedup comes from progressively checking the defining inequalities as we generate coordinates rather than checking all the inequalities in a batch.
-Hence, we call this algorithm the \emph{\newmethod}.
-The main challenge is to prove that the \newmethod\ really gives a $\sqrt{n}$ speedup over the action-angle method, which we do in \autoref{prop:pk}, \autoref{prop:sinc-integral-estimate}, and \autoref{prop:sum-asymptotics} by reducing to the computation of the volume of a certain convex polytope.
+Xiong et al.~\cite{Xiong2021} used large-scale computing resources to sample $1.6 \times 10^9$ polygons using AAM, classifying their knot type with three invariants based on the Alexander polynomial.
+These invariants can be computed extremely quickly using sparse matrix methods (we estimate $O(n^{1.18})$, see \autoref{fig:timing}) and AAM is faster than invariant computation only for $n < 280$.
+In this paper, we give an improved algorithm, the~\emph{progressive} action angle method (PAAM), which we prove produces samples in $\Theta(n^2)$ time.
+Empirically, PAAM is faster than AAM for $n > 20$ and faster than invariant computation for $n < 1850$.